Zimbra-Community/printpatch-zimlet/README.md

 ### Installing

-** the below is ONLY for 8.6 version ** if you use a different Zimbra let me know, test before prod and all that, use for your own risk.
+**The below is ONLY for 8.6 version** if you use a different Zimbra let me know, test before prod and all that, use for your own risk.

 To install, first remove the patch zimlet (as root):